 Selling Artwork in a Weak Economy

 In any recession, money gets tougher to come by, discretionary spending decreases, "consumer confidence" goes down, and even people who aren't that impacted by a soft economy are more hesitant to spend than before.
-As you might surmise, none of this has been good for the art market.
-Art lovers everywhere find themselves with less discretionary capital to spend on that love of their lives-- artwork.
-Facts are that selling artwork isn't easy even in a healthy economy, and at times like this, it can seem downright impossible.
-But confronting adversity is a fact of life, especially for artists, and any artist who expects to be successful must continually adjust to prevailing conditions in order to survive.
-So let's assess the situation and explore how certain adjustments might play out to the upside at this point in time.
+As you might guess, none of this is good for the art market.
+Facts are that selling artwork isn't easy even in a healthy economy, and when things go south, it can seem downright impossible.
+But confronting adversity is a fact of life, especially for artists, and any artist who expects to be successful must continually adjust to all kinds of adversities in order to survive.
+What kinds of adjustments might play to the upside when times get tough?
 First, we'll talk money, and then add a few words about expanding markets.

-The number one consideration for any artist in the thick of riding out a slow market and selling less artwork is to get flexible fast, particularly with respect to prices, particularly with respect to adjusting them in an increasingly affordable direction.
-Typically, when I broach this topic of lowering prices of artwork, I'm met with looks of shock and disbelief from whomever I'm talking to-- dealers, artists, or anyone else involved in any aspect of selling-- like art prices can't ever go down; they must inexorably go up.
+The number one consideration for any artist in the thick of riding out a slow market and selling less artwork is to get flexible fast, particularly with respect to prices, especially with respect to adjusting them in an increasingly affordable direction.
+Typically, when I mention lowering prices, I'm met with looks of shock and dismay from whomever I'm talking to-- dealers, artists, or anyone else involved in any aspect of selling-- like art prices can't ever go down; they must always go up.
 "Lower prices?" they shriek.
 "No way!"

-The facts are that artwork is a commodity just like any other, and just like any other, prices fluctuate.
+But the facts are that artwork is a commodity just like any other, and just like any other, prices fluctuate.
 They do not always go up; sometimes they go down.
-They go up when money flows freely and supply gets tight; they go down when money dries up and studios, back rooms, and storage spaces begin to bulge with the labors of creative endeavor, aka artwork.
+They tend to go up when money flows freely, demand is strong, and supply gets tight; they generally go down when money dries up and studios, back rooms, and storage areas begin to bulge with unsold works.

 Once you understand and accept the fact that art prices fluctuate according to supply, demand, and economic conditions-- that they always have and they always will-- your artistic life gets easier.
 Take it from me-- an art appraiser who's studied the market for decades and watched prices ebb and flow.
-You can't expect your price structure to stay the same or continue to rise when everybody around you has less money to spend.
+You can't expect your prices to stay the same or continue to rise indefinitely when everyone around you has less money to spend.
 And when people have less, they only spend when it's for a really good reason.
-So be prepared to lower your asking prices, significantly if necessary, in order to provide that really good reason and in so doing, keep your art career alive.
+So be prepared to lower your asking prices, significantly if necessary, in order to provide that really good reason and in so doing, keep your art career afloat and alive.

-* Before you lower prices on more expensive work, try offering more affordable options for buyers, artwork under $500, for example, or even under $200.
-Don't make the mistake of ignoring small sales and focusing all your attention on large ones; a steady stream of small sales can easily add up to a livable income.
+* Before you lower prices on more expensive work, try offering more affordable options for buyers like artwork under $500, for example, or even under $200.
+Don't make the mistake of focusing all your attention on larger sales while ignoring smaller ones.
+A steady stream of small sales can easily add up to a livable income.

 * Sell on the installment plan.
 Ten buyers paying you $50 a week or a couple of hundred dollars a month on installment plans means you're making $2000 per month.

-* Rent your artwork.
-If you can rent out twenty works of art for $30 each per month, that's $600 per month that you wouldn't otherwise have if the art sat in your studio gathering dust.
+* Rent your art.
+If you can rent twenty works of art for $30 each per month, that's $600 per month that you wouldn't otherwise have if the art sat in your studio gathering dust.
 You can also rent with an option to buy.
 Confine the rental pieces to those you're less likely to sell outright.
 You don't want to tie up salable works that can potentially generate significant dollar amounts in short periods of time.

 * Barter your artwork.
 Successful artists trade art for everything from medical, dental, and legal services to meals, pots, pans, furnishings, other artists' artwork, and just about anything else you can think of.
 For example, offer to hang your artwork at restaurants or coffee shops in trade for monthly food allowances, or at hotels or bed and breakfasts in exchange for rooms, or at retail stores where you shop.
 Keep an eye out for people selling furniture or household items and offer to trade artwork for whatever you might need.
-Ask people having garage or house sales whether they'd consider taking your artwork in trade for items left over at the end of the day.
-In other words, suggest your artwork as trade for goods or services whenever and wherever you can.
+In other words, suggest your art as trade for goods or services whenever and wherever you can.

-* Explore part cash/part trade options even when someone wants to buy your artwork outright.
+* Explore part cash/part trade options even if someone wants to buy your artwork outright.
 Unless you ask, you never know when a buyer might have something to trade that you really need.
-The great advantage to trading is that, assuming you can use what you're trading for, you almost always come out ahead financially (as does the person you're trading with).
+The great advantage to trading is that, assuming you can use whatever you're trading for, you almost always come out ahead financially (as does the person you're trading with).

-Thanks in large part to the Internet and art fairs, art markets have steadily evolved from local and regional to national and international.
-The global nature of today's art trade allows artists to present themselves and their art to far more markets than ever before, with minimal investments and efforts on their parts.
+Thanks in large part to social media and art fairs, art markets have steadily evolved in scope from local and regional to national and international.
+The global nature of today's art trade allows artists to present themselves and their art to far greater audiences than ever before with minimal investments or efforts on their parts.
 While the economy in your country may be weak, the economies in other countries may be doing just fine.
 It's not a bad idea to keep track of where these places are, and to show your work if opportunities present themselves.

-There once was a time in our history, not too long ago, when Americans walked on water, and whatever we did, stood for, or produced was automatically deemed worthwhile and the envy of everyone else on the planet.
+As for America, there once was a time in our history not too long ago when we walked on water, and whatever we did, stood for, or produced was automatically deemed worthwhile and the envy of everyone else on the planet.
 This is no longer the case.
 To be specific, American art is no longer internationally sought after simply because it's American art.
 If anything, the opposite has increasingly come to pass.
-Sadly, our current political administration has done us no favors with respect to our standing in the rest of the world, and so it's up to you as an artist to show that we still belong, we're still relevant, we still want to reach out regardless of what our country does, and that our art continues to embody values that are meaningful not only to us, but to everybody everywhere.
-In fact, if anybody can help get us out of this mess, it's our artists.
+Sadly, our ongoing politics have done us no favors with respect to our standing in the rest of the world, so it's up to you as an artist to show that we still belong, we're still relevant, we still want to reach out regardless of what our country does, and that our art continues to embody values that are meaningful not only to us, but to everybody everywhere.
+In fact, if anybody can help get us back on track, it's our artists.

 We know what the problems are; we know what we have to do to make things better.
-If your art, your statement, your message, your theme can somehow communicate that Americans want to make amends, repair the damage, and bring people together, then you stand a fighting chance of moving some merchandise to broader audiences and continuing to pay your bills.
-I realize this is a pretty airy-fairy line of thought, but clawing our way back into the good graces of our fellow human beings is not exactly a bad idea.
-And using your artwork as a vehicle to convey sentiments, make friends, establish networks, and build bridges, with the ultimate intent of improving our relationships with people around the world just might contribute to your financial survival in these difficult times, and just might offer hope (and art) to former friends or allies who currently see little or none.
+If your art, statement, message, perspective or inspirations can somehow communicate that Americans want to reach out, repair relationships, and bring people together, then you stand a fighting chance of moving some merchandise to broader audiences and continuing to pay your bills.
+I realize this is a relatively unconventional line of thought, but clawing our way back into the good graces of our fellow human beings is not exactly a bad idea.
+And using your artwork as a vehicle to convey sentiments, open dialogues, make friends, establish networks, and build bridges, with the ultimate intent of coming together with people the world over just might contribute to your financial survival in difficult times, and just might offer hope (and art) to those who may currently see little or none.

 Artists possess unique talents and abilities to express emotions, arouse feelings, explore sensitive issues, and make powerful statements with their art.
 Rather than view tough times as obstacles to career success, consider them opportunities to tap into your creative strengths and reserves, and to expand your sphere of influence.
 Impact someone else's life with your art in a meaningful way, and you just might make yourself a sale.